GC-MS analysis

 Yet another option is to apply the QuEChERS (Quick, Easy, Cheap, Effective, Rugged, and Safe) method to complex matrices to simplify sample extraction and cleanup.
 The method is most commonly used to analyze pesticide residues and mycotoxins in food industry samples.

-Additionally, the analysis can be started with pyrolysis, i.e. breaking the sample through exposure to heat.
+The analysis can also be started with pyrolysis, i.e. breaking the sample through exposure to heat.
 The resulting py-GC-MS analysis is well-suited for analyzing polymeric materials, lignin, and other complex sample types.
 A GC-MS setup may also be connected to a thermogravimetric analyzer to analyze the evolved gases that are formed when the sample is heated.

 Need an analysis?